valdi74/openwrt2rpi/README.md

 Optionally script downloads selected modules to root partition and creates initial configuration script.

-Tested on Ubuntu 16.04 with Raspberry Pi 3 and NOOBS 2.4.0 / PINN 2.3.1a BETA
+Tested on Ubuntu 16.04 with Raspberry Pi 3 and NOOBS 2.4.0 / PINN 2.3.1a BETA and LEDE 17.01.1/snapshot

 ## Usage
 ```